beubi/beubi.rules/phpcs.md

 # PHP coding standards @Beubi

-This guide describes the set of rules we apply at Namshi in our PHP codebase.
+This guide describes the set of rules we apply at Beubi in our PHP codebase.

 ## Formatting